Seven Pitfalls to Avoid when Running Controlled Experiments on the Web

 Seven Pitfalls to Avoid when Running Controlled Experiments on the Web is a great white paper by Thomas Crook, Brian Frasca, Ronny Kohavi, Roger Longbotham from Microsoft.
 Check out the site for the MSFT Experimentation Platform while you're at it.
 Cool stuff.

-Quick link to this page: http://bit.ly/expPitfalls
+Quick link to this page: https://bit.ly/expPitfalls